Seaport Global Acquisition II Corp. - Quarter Report: 2021 September (Form 10-Q)

 NOTE 8.
 STOCKHOLDERS’ EQUITY

 Class A Common Stock — The Company is authorized to issue up to 100,000,000 shares of Class A, $0.0001 par value common stock.
 Holders of the Company’s common stock are entitled to one vote for each share.
-As of September 30, 2021, there were no shares of Class A common stock issued or outstanding.
+As of September 30, 2021, there were no shares of Class A common stock or .

 Class B Common Stock — The Company is authorized to issue up to 10,000,000 shares of Class B, $0.0001 par value common stock.
 Holders of the Company’s common stock are entitled to one vote for each share.
-As of September 30, 2021, there were 3,593,750 shares of Class B common stock issued and outstanding.
+As of September 30, 2021, there were 3,593,750 shares of Class B common stock issued and .

 Only holders of Class B common stock have the right to vote on the election of directors prior to the Company’s initial Business Combination.
 Holders of Class A common stock and Class B common stock will vote together as a single class on all other matters submitted to a vote of stockholders, except as required by law.